Karagul/CQF_Final_Project/README.md

 # Weak Sides
 Report is sparse, ie, could be more concentrated with smaller images and more analytics presented in shorter space.
 Needs more numerical techniques implemented by yourself -- this is core purpose of the FP.

+### Based on feedback i will continue to improve the coding and Analysis to create a more robust research